-When I’m roasting vegetables, I like to keep them classic but sometimes I couldn’t help but be a little playful by marrying them with Japanese flavors.
-Like these Maple and Miso Glaze Roasted Carrots!
+When I roast vegetables, I usually prefer to keep them classic, but sometimes I can’t resist adding a playful twist by infusing Japanese flavors, like in these Maple and Miso Glaze Roasted Carrots!

-The humble carrots are roasted until tender on the inside, perfectly crispy on the outside, and so tantalizingly caramelized with a surprisingly sweet-savory glaze.
-My family enjoyed these carrots so much that they have been a regular item on my holiday menu for years.
+These humble carrots are roasted until tender on the inside, perfectly crispy on the outside, and wonderfully caramelized with a sweet-savory glaze.
+My family has enjoyed these carrots so much that they’ve been a staple on my holiday menu for years.

 - While maple syrup imparts subtle sweetness with a hint of caramel note, miso delivers a deep savory oomph, making them an irresistible combo on roasted carrots.